lotusrn/cse15l-lab-reports/labreport3.md

 government/Alcohol_Problems/Session4-PDF.txt:874:risk factor for particular injuries or disease.
 In 1998, Academic government/Alcohol_Problems/Session4-PDF.txt:931:need to be clear about the disease processes that we are interested government/Alcohol_Problems/Session4-PDF.txt:1018:extent that they cover treatment for other diseases.
 There is no government/Alcohol_Problems/Session4-PDF.txt:1031:receive necessary treatment for their disease.
-Instead, there is`
+Instead, there i `

 > grep -m
 `rnesn@rahrahren MINGW64 ~/OneDrive/Desktop/kolehiyo/CSE/CSE15L/LABWEEK5/docsearch/technical (main)
 $ grep -m 1 '2005' */*.txt
 911report/chapter-12.txt: end of 2005.
-Many of the act's provisions are relatively noncontroversial, updating`
+Many of the act's provisions are relatively noncontroversial, updating `